 A city in which we want to live in should be created by all of us.
 From politicians, clerks, cultural community, to the ordinary people who just want to live their lives here, we should all have our say.
-We cannot achieve this without mutual cooperation and therefore, we constantly try to improve and find new, effective and creative solutions.
-This April, we will host 4 interesting workshops, a world-known expert and authentic city tour of places you haven’t seen before.
-All events are for free, but their capacity is limited, so don’t hesitate and register today!
+We cannot achieve this without mutual cooperation and therefore, we constantly try to improve and find new, effective, and creative solutions.
+This event during which we were meant to host 4 interesting workshops, a world-known expert and an authentic city tour of places you haven’t seen before has been postponed due to coronavirus pandemic.

 Urban space mapping and common planning

 When and where: September 25, 2020; 9:00 – 12:00 am, Kino Úsmev, Kasárenské námestie 2